 How are most Dental providers picked?

 - Friend referral- As a dental provider we love referrals.
-And most patients like their dentist and would recommend them.
-However, very few patients know much about dentistry and their rationale for recommendation may not be a good one for your family.
+And most patients like their emergency dentist in Greensboro and would recommend them.
+However, very few patients know much about emergency dentistry and their rationale for recommendation may not be a good one for your family.

 - Social media- Social media is a great place to go if you are seeking opinions.
 But an opinion is just that, it is not a method.